d8660091/circuit-simulation-tools/README.md

 # circuit simulation tools

-This repository contains matlab code I wrote for my master thesis.
-It might be useful if you are researching linear circuit simulation algorithm.
+This repository contains matlab code might be useful if you are researching linear circuit simulation algorithm.